gunnbr/openfl-documentation/technical_overview/core_architecture.md

 OpenFL developers write code in Haxe, a powerful language that can compile to _other_ programming languages.
 This unique (and proven) ability is the cornerstone to OpenFL's cross-platform nature.

-Based on your project, the arguments used and the target platform, the command-line tools use Haxe to compile Haxe source code into SWF bytecode, Neko bytecode, C++ or JavaScript.
+Based on your project, the arguments used and the target platform, the command-line tools use Haxe to compile Haxe source files into SWF bytecode, Neko bytecode, C++ or JavaScript.

 ## HXCPP (C++ Targets Only)